When is Ghostbusters: Afterlife’s release date? Cast, plot and trailer

 Which different movies have there been within the Ghostbusters franchise?

-The unique Ghostbusters film in 1984 starred Murray, Aykroyd, Hudson and Ramis as a gaggle of men who arrange a mystical investigation and elimination service – Ghostbusters.
+The unique Ghostbusters film in 1984 starred Murray, Aykroyd, Hudson and Ramis as a bunch of men who arrange a mystical investigation and elimination service – Ghostbusters.

 There was a sequel in 1989 after which, in 2016, there was an all-female reboot starring Melissa McCarthy, Kristen Wiig, Kate McKinnon and Leslie Jones and directed by Paul Feig.